 This particular monarch of marketing has been in power for some time and looks set to continue its reign long into the future.
-The millennial generation, for example, now spend a whopping 11 hours every day consuming online content.
+The millennial generation, for example, now spends a whopping 11 hours every day consuming online content.
 That’s a staggering stat!
 Clearly, now more than ever before, creating quality content is a fundamental component of business success.

 Alas, not all content is created equally.

 You can’t just fumble together a blog post, podcast, or video, and expect marketing magic to happen.
 Content optimization is key to seeing results.
 Everything must be in place to help search engines find and rank it.
 The goal is being found through organic search.

 Furthermore, the content must be of a standard that compels users to engage with it.
 There’s an indelible link between the user experience and web rankings to consider.
 For content to operate as intended, it must be relevant, high-quality, and of unquestionable value.